MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/set-auto-attendant-languages-for-audio-conferencing.md

 Choose one primary language and up to four secondary languages.
 The primary language that you set will be used first and the secondary languages will be used by the auto-attendant in order that you select.

 > [!NOTE]
->  Sólo puede cambiar los idiomas de números de conferencia de audio de la categoría dedicada.
-No se puede cambiar los idiomas de número de conferencia de audio compartidos.
+>  Solo puede cambiar los idiomas de los números de audioconferencia que son de la categoría dedicada.
+Los idiomas del número de audioconferencia compartido no se pueden cambiar.

 > [!NOTE]
 > [!INCLUDE [updating-admin-interfaces](../includes/updating-admin-interfaces.md)]